TITLE LOAN STATE REGULATIONS AND LENDING LAWS

 Nevada - The Nevada Revised Statute states that loan amounts cannot exceed 25% of your pre-tax earnings.

 New Mexico - For those in New Mexico, the Small Loan Act lending maximum terms may be somewhat confusing.
-Before requesting your loan, you must spend some time reviewing your lender’s terms.
+Before requesting your loan, you must review your lender’s terms.

 South Dakota - The South Dakota Title Loan Laws allow borrowers to renew their loan 4 times or up to 120 days after requesting the initial loan.